canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q5/QuestionText.md

       accessible from other classes
     - a `getMaxCapacity` method which is accessible from other classes and returns the value of the **maxCapacity** attribute
+    - Note that all setter methods return type must be void
     - a `toString` method which returns a String of the information about the `Road` class of the form `"The Road instance lanes is " + lanes + ", its typeOfRoad is " + typeOfRoad + ", and its maxCapacity is " + maxCapacity + "."`
       .